 African American Song is the first online resource to document the history of African American music in an online music listening service.
 The collection contains a diverse range of genres such as jazz, blues, gospel, ragtime, folk songs, and narratives, among others.

 American Song is a history database that will contain 50,000 tracks that allows people to hear and feel the music from America's past.
-The database will include songs by and about American Indians, miners, immigrants, slaves, children, pioneers, and cowboys.
 Included in the database are the songs of Civil Rights, political campaigns, Prohibition, the Revolutionary War, the Civil War, anti-war protests, and more.
-This release includes 728 albums -- more than 12,103 tracks.

 Classical Music Library includes recordings of music written from the earliest times (eg Gregorian Chant) to the present, including many contemporary composers.
 Repertoire ranges from vocal and choral music, to chamber, orchestral, solo instrumental, and opera.

 Contemporary World Music contains important genres such as reggae, worldbeat, neo-traditional, world fusion, Balkanic jazz, African film, Bollywood, Arab swing and jazz, and other genres such as traditional music - Indian classical, fado, flamenco, klezmer, zydeco, gospel, gagaku, and more.